shub1504/Google-Labcode-1-/README.md

 This is not an officially supported Google product.
 This project is intended for demonstration purposes only.

 This project is not eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).

+## 🎯 Learning Outcomes

+* Built an AI agent using ADK
+* Integrated external tools using MCP
+* Understood separation of reasoning and execution
+* Worked with real-world data sources
+* Deployed cloud-based AI systems

+---

+## ⚠️ Notes

+* This project is part of a hands-on codelab
+* Focus is on **data-to-agent integration**, not complex workflows

+---

+## 🙌 Acknowledgements

+* Google Cloud Codelabs
+* Model Context Protocol (MCP)
+* Gemini & ADK ecosystem